Choosing between custom software and off-the-shelf software is not a technical decision. It’s a business decision with long-term consequences.

 Integration is often the breaking point.

 Off-the-shelf software may offer APIs or connectors, but aligning multiple systems usually requires compromises.
+Integrating with legacy systems can be especially challenging, as outdated or proprietary technology often requires custom integrations or workarounds that off-the-shelf solutions may not support.
 Data can become fragmented, manual steps creep in, and reporting becomes harder to trust.

 Custom software is built with integration in mind.
 Systems can be designed to communicate cleanly, data flows can reflect real workflows, and automation can remove repetitive tasks instead of creating them.